eseom/glide/README.md

 ## overview

-Procwatcher is simple process management tool for unix like system administrators.
+GLIDE is a simple process management tool for unix like system administrators.
-There is no dependency except python 2.7!
-Just install, and use it.
+There is no dependency except python 2.7.
+Just install and use it.

 ## usage